cloudmesh/technologies/chapters/incomming/dremel.md

 query the large dataset providing them results with much faster speed compared to traditional technologies [@hid-sp18-523-www-dremel].

+Dremel run aggregation queries on large datasets in few seconds because  of the hierarchy in which Dremel executes the queries.
-By combining execution at multiple levels arranged in trees in column format of layout, aggregation queries can be run on large datasets in few seconds.
-Dremel is capable of scaling up to thousands of CPUs and petabytes of data.
-It can also scale up to multi thousand of CPUs and petabytes data [@hid-sp18-523-www-dremel].
+Dremel first arranges execution units in column layout format that are part of trees and then combine at mutiple levels of trees. arranged It is capable of scaling up to multi thousands of CPUs and petabytes of data. [@hid-sp18-523-www-dremel].

 MapReduce framework and technologies thar are built over it such as Pig, Hive etc has latency issue between running the job and getting output.